null

 Medicinal Hemp (CBD)

-Unlike the other two, this type of hemp is very bushy, reaching heights of 6 to 12 feet.
-Currently, this is the most lucrative of the varieties.
-Growers will need to pay extra close attention to its growing variables such as soil make-up, pH levels, moisture content, etc., to create high CBD yields while keeping THC levels under the allowable limits.
+Unlike the other two varieties, this type of hemp is quite bushy and can reach heights of 6 to 12 feet.
+Currently, it is the most profitable of the hemp varieties.
+Growers must closely monitor factors such as soil composition, pH levels, and moisture content to maximize CBD yields while ensuring that THC levels remain within legal limits.

-Hemp is legal to grow on an industrial level in most states in America, and legal to possess in every state which also helps lead to more confusion about it's status.
-Hemp can be imported from other countries in a variety of forms such as the raw seeds, herds, or fiber; as well as part of a completed product such as t-shirts, twine, soaps and lotions or rope.
-Almost all hemp in America is imported from other countries, mostly from China and Canada, though it is starting to gain popularity as an industrial crop in Montana, Colorado, and Kentucky.
-However states all over the united states are diving head first into the industrial game for hemp production.
+Hemp is legal to grow on an industrial scale in most U.S. states, and it is legal to possess in all states, which often leads to confusion about its status.
+Hemp can be imported into the U.S. in various forms, including raw seeds, herds, or fiber, as well as finished products like t-shirts, twine, soaps, lotions, and rope.
+Despite being legal, nearly all hemp in America is imported from other countries, primarily China and Canada.
+However, hemp is gradually gaining popularity as an industrial crop in states like Montana, Colorado, and Kentucky, with many other states also jumping into the hemp production game.

-Hemp was a very popular crop for many, many years and has a very rich history of use in American history.
-Many of the founding fathers used and grew hemp for a variety of reasons such as for paper manufacturing, as a textile and for the edible seeds.
-But in 1937, the Marihuana Tax Act of 1937 was passed which placed a tax on the sale of cannabis, either in the hemp form or marijuana form.
-There is some controversy as to why this was passed, between it being because of the increase in marijuana smoking or because of the competition hemp brought to certain industries.
-It has been said that the use of hemp as a paper source and textile was the leading factor to the taxing of hemp.
-The act was repealed in 1969, but immediately after that, the Controlled Substance Act of 1970 made it illegal to grow hemp without a permit because of its relation to marijuana.
+Hemp has a rich history in the U.S. and was once a widely cultivated crop.
+Many of the founding fathers grew hemp for a variety of purposes, including paper manufacturing, textiles, and edible seeds.
+However, in 1937, the Marihuana Tax Act was passed, imposing a tax on cannabis sales, including both hemp and marijuana.
+There is some debate about the true motivation behind the act—whether it was due to the rise in marijuana use or the competition hemp posed to certain industries.
+Some argue that hemp's potential as a source of paper and textiles played a key role in the legislation.
+While the act was repealed in 1969, it was quickly followed by the Controlled Substances Act of 1970, which made it illegal to grow hemp without a permit due to its connection to marijuana.

 marihuanataxstamp.jpg